Endoscopic mucosal resection

 What you can expect

-There are a few different versions of endoscopic mucosal resection.
+There are a few versions of endoscopic mucosal resection.
 Ask your gastroenterologist about how your procedure will be performed.
 A common approach includes these steps:

 • Removing the abnormal tissue from your body